impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 value after: Hey there
 ```

 So it looks like, when we don't make a variable local inside a function, its scope does indeed become global, and we can access it outside the function.
+We saw this same behavior earlier, when we experimented with the `local` keyword.

 ### Experiment- using command substitution to return a value from a function